-This control word MUST appear before the \fonttbl control word, and after the rtf1 control word.
+This control word MUST appear before the \fonttbl control word and after the \rtf1 control word, as specified in [MSFT-RTF].
 See section 3.1.3 for additional restrictions regarding placement of this control word.

 2.2.1.3 HTMLRTF Toggle Control Word